guanghaolow/guanghaolow.github.io/index.md

 ## Research

 - Push the limits of quantm computing in simulating physics, and to understand physics as a heuristic for solving computational problems.
-- I am currently interested in and have worked on quantum algorithms for simulation, machine learning, linear algebra, imaging, search, and tomography.
+- I am interested in and have worked on quantum algorithms for simulation, machine learning, linear algebra, imaging, search, and tomography.
-- I have worked on noise models and control of trapped ion quantum computing.
+- I also have also worked on noise models and control of trapped ion quantum computing.

 ## Publications
 Authorship in physics venues (e.g. Physical review) are typically ordered by contribution.
 Authorship in computer science venues (e.g. STOC / FOCS) are typically ordered alphabetically.